arvindri2005/Company-Leetcode-Explorer/.jules/visage.md

 -   **Typography**: Increased the Display Name size (`text-3xl`) to establish clearer hierarchy.
 -   **Badges**: Standardized the "Member Since" badge to use a subtle primary tint, making it feel like a reward.
 -   **Empty State**: Replaced plain text with a centered icon layout to encourage action.

+## 2025-05-23 - [Profile Actions] Edit Discoverability
+**Reflection:** The inline "Edit" icon next to the name was too subtle and often missed, blending in with the text hierarchy.
+Users view their profile more often than they edit it, but the edit action must still be obvious when needed.
+**Touch:**
+-   **Action Area**: Moved "Edit Profile" to a dedicated button group in the top-right (desktop) and bottom (mobile), separating "Viewing" from "Managing".
+-   **Tactile Feel**: Changed the icon-only button to a labeled `outline` button with a pencil icon, making the action explicit.
+-   **Avatar Interaction**: Added a subtle scale hover effect to the avatar to hint at interactivity (even if just for delight).